elemental-lf/benji/_sources/enforce.rst.txt

 - months
 - years.

 Each time interval is directly followed by a positive number, no whitespace is allowed.
+The categorization (except for latest) follows natural time boundaries, i.e. the groups of *versions* formed by the hours category each start at the full hour.
+The same goes for months where each group starts at the first of each month at 00:00 and for years where each group starts at January 1st, 00:00.
+Each group of the weeks category starts on Monday at 00h00.

+..
+ATTENTION:: Times are based on the timezone which is set when ``benji enforce`` is called.
+Ensure that each
+    invocation of ``benji enforce`` uses the same timezone.
+Otherwise some additional *versions* might get deleted because of the time shift.

 Examples: